CSS-Electronics/cancloud/README.md

 ### Dependencies
 CANcloud uses a number of libraries - the most important are:
 - `minio`: CANcloud utilizes some of the core structure & S3 SDK calls from the MinIO browser
-- `react-jsonschema-form`: This library enables the configuration editor GUI
+- [config-editor-base](https://github.com/CSS-Electronics/config-editor-base): This library serves as the basis for the built-in configuration editor
+- [config-editor-tools](https://github.com/CSS-Electronics/config-editor-tools): This library adds various supporting config editor tools